ogc1231/sushi-cult-restaurant/README.md

 - As a user, I want to able to learn about the sushi masterclass.
 ### Wireframes

-Rough wireframes outlining the basic scucture of each page
+Rough wireframes outlining the basic scucture of each page created using Balsamiq based on quick sketches.

 #### Home Page